 In 2016, the city council put up 70 of them to be equally spread across council districts.
 Neighborhoods have also fundraised to purchase cameras.

-There are 600 deployed in Memphis.
+There are more than 2,000 cameras deployed in roughly 500 locations in Memphis.

 The video is monitored by the real time crime center.